ABOUT BONEO PRIMARY SCHOOL

 ELIZABETH SISON

 I grew up in Queensland, spending my young years at the beach, in the bush and singing into a hairbrush in the lounge room.
-At 18, l moved to Melbourne and performed in pop and jazz bands while studying art.
-After several years l decided to attend the Opera School at the Queensland Conservatorium, and spend time with my mum.
+At 18, l moved to Melbourne and performed in pop and jazz bands while studying at art college.
+After several years l decided to attend the Opera School at the Queensland Conservatorium, and also spend time with my mum.

 Part way through my opera studies, l swapped to acting, moved to Sydney and completed a Bachelor Degree in Performance.
-After working in theatre and TV, l joined a capella group, ‘Blindmans Holiday’.
-With this group, l performed in schools and music festivals all over Australia; from remote Indigenous communities in far north Queensland to private schools in Sydney.
-After years living out of a suitcase, l settled down in Melbourne and gained my Postgraduate Diplomas in Cultural Anthropology at the University of Melbourne.
-Working in the field for some years, it became clear that the positive changes we need in our world would come only from the young.
+After working in theatre, TV and with several bands, l joined an a capella group, ‘Blindmans Holiday’.
+With this group, l performed all over Australia; from remote Indigenous communities in far north Queensland to recital halls in Sydney and Melbourne.
+After years living out of a suitcase, l settled down in Melbourne and gained my Graduate and Postgraduate Diplomas in Anthropology at the University of Melbourne.
+Working in the field for some years, it became clear that the positive changes we need in our world would mostly come from the next generation.
 I completed my Graduate Diploma of Education at Monash in 2013.

-After beginning teaching in Melbourne, my family and l decided to relocate to the gorgeous Mornington Peninsula.
+After teaching in Melbourne for 2 years, my family and l decided to relocate to the gorgeous Mornington Peninsula.
 I was lucky enough to find a position in a beautiful little school full of community spirit and wonderful, caring students and staff.
-That was Boneo Primary!
-My goal in teaching is to guide our students to think critically and creatively, regardless of what areas of interest they pursue during and after school.
+I have been teaching Music here at Boneo since 2018 and absolutely love it!
+My goal in teaching is to guide students to think critically and creatively in all areas of life.
 My studies and experiences have shown me that these skills help people live lives of fulfillment, value and self-determination.
 To me, teaching and receiving the trust of children and their families is a huge privilege.
 Thank-you Boneo community!

 KIERAN NOLAN